Fail to Provide Cases

 Special reasons can avoid a driving ban where no legal defence is available.
 In some cases even a criminal record may be avoided and your legal fees reimbursed.

-Being distracted at the time of the Evidential Procedure
+Distracted at the time of the specimen procedure

-Your theoretical alcohol level at time of specimen procedure
+Your likely alcohol level at time of specimen procedure

-If it can be demonstrated you were below the legal limit at the time of refusing a sample this may avoid a driving ban.
-We will obtain a scientist report for this purpose which contain calculations based on your physical attributes and drinking pattern to establish your likely breath alcohol level.
+If it can be demonstrated you were likely to be below the legal limit at the time of refusing a sample this may avoid a driving ban.

 Your treatment at the police station

-If you were maltreated or denied medical attention by the police this may avoid a driving ban.
+If you were mistreated or denied medical attention by the police this may avoid a driving ban.

 No intention of driving

-If you were not seen driving, and had no intention of driving, this may avoid a driving ban and penalty points.
+If you had no intention of driving this may avoid a driving ban and penalty points.

 Call us now on 0800 044 3730 to find out how we can help you